haothitran/posts/_posts/2021-03-15-personal-computing-update.md

 ---
 layout: post
-title: Personal Computing - Update
+title: Personal Computer — Update
 date: 2021-03-15
 ---

-# Personal Computing - Update
+# Personal Computer — Update

 During January 2020, I put together this build — fortunately, right before the price of video cards sky rocketed (again).
 This was supposed to be my second computer at my SO's place when I stayed over during weekend, but then I moved in a couple months later in March 2020.

 I didn't need to have two personal computers, so I sold my previous build to a friend to recoupe some costs.
+Also, space is precious in our downtown condo rental!
+Can't have an unused computer sitting around gathering dust and taking up space.

 There are some upgrades to the peripherals, but most of it has stayed the same.